fetchai/colearn/docs/differential_privacy.md

 First we need to have three concepts: the _database_ is a collection of data about _individuals_ (for example, their medical records), and we want to make a _query_ about that data (for example "How much does smoking increase someone's risk of cancer?").
 DP says that privacy is preserved if the result of the query cannot be used to determine if any particular individual is present in the database.

-So if person A has their medical data in a database and query that we want to make on that database is "How much does smoking increase someone's risk of cancer" then the result of that query shouldn't disclose whether or not person A's details are in the database.
+So if person A has their medical data in a database, and the query that we want to make on that database is "How much does smoking increase someone's risk of cancer" then the result of that query shouldn't disclose whether or not person A's details are in the database.

 From this comes the idea of _sensitivity_ of a query.
 The _sensitivity_ of a query determines how much the result of the query depends on an individual's data.